3D Printing Cleaning Chemicals

 Applications of 3D Printing Cleaning Chemicals

-• Post-processing resin prints (SLA, DLP, LCD): Remove uncured resin, improve surface finish, and prepare for curing.
+Post-processing resin prints (SLA, DLP, LCD): De-silicone uncured resin; surface finishing; and curing.

-• FDM/FFF printing: Clean build plates, nozzles, and remove support material or adhesive residue.
+FDM/FFF printing: Wipe clean build plates, nozzles, and clean up any adhesive residue/support material.

-• Printer maintenance: Clean vats, beds, extruders, and mechanical parts to prevent clogging and ensure accuracy.
+Printer maintenance: Wipe vats, beds, extruders and mechanical parts to ensure they are free of clogging and avoid wrong spelling.

-• Medical, aerospace, and electronics: Achieve critical cleanliness for functional, regulatory, or biocompatible parts
+Medical, aerospace, and electronics: Attain severe levels of cleanliness of functional, regulatory or biocompatible components.

 How to Clean 3D Printed Parts – Step-by-Step